Mesothelioma: Treatment

 Mesothelioma is generally resistant to radiation and chemotherapy treatment.
 Long-term survival and cures are exceedingly rare.
 Treatment of malignant mesothelioma at earlier stages has a better prognosis.
 Clinical behavior of the malignancy is affected by several factors including the continuous mesothelial surface of the pleural cavity which favors local metastasis via exfoliated cells, invasion to underlying tissue and other organs within the pleural cavity, and the extremely long latency period between asbestos exposure and development of the disease.
 The histological subtype and the patient's age and health status also help predict prognosis.
 The epithelioid histology responds better to treatment and has a survival advantage over sarcomatoid histology.

 The effectiveness of radiotherapy compared to chemotherapy or surgery for malignant pleural mesothelioma is not known.

 Surgery

 Surgery, by itself, has proved disappointing.
 In one large series, the median survival with surgery (including extrapleural pneumonectomy) was only 11.7 months.
-However, research indicates varied success when used in combination with radiation and chemotherapy (Duke, 2008), or with one of the latter.
+However, research indicates varied success when used in combination with radiation, chemotherapy (Duke, 2008), or both.
 A pleurectomy/decortication is the most common surgery, in which the lining of the chest is removed.
-Less common is an extrapleural pneumonectomy (EPP), in which the lung, lining of the inside of the chest, the hemi-diaphragm and the pericardium are removed.
+Less common is an extrapleural pneumonectomy (EPP), in which the lung, lining of the inside of the chest, the hemi-diaphragm, and the pericardium are removed.
 In localized pericardial mesothelioma, pericardectomy can be curative; when the tumor has metastasized, pericardectomy is a palliative care option.
 It is often not possible to remove the entire tumor.